Veetaha/vee-type-safe/README.md

 ## Quick API glance

-### mismatch(suspect, typeDescr)
+### mismatch(suspect: unknown, typeDescr: TypeDescription)
-Returns a `MismatchInfo` object (description is bellow) that stores an information about type incompatability for given `typeDescr`, e.g. why and where `suspect`'s invalid property is.
+Returns `null` or a `MismatchInfo` object that stores information about type incompatability with the given `TypeDescription`, e.g. why and where `suspect`'s invalid property is.
 This is a powerful tool to generate useful error messages while validating value shape type.
 *Note:* this function doesn't allow `suspect` to have properties not listed in `typeDescr` which differentiates it from `duckMismatch()` (see bellow).